Fast and Interpretable Protein Substructure Alignment via Optimal Transport: Conclusion and Discussion

 \subsubsection{Acknowledgments}

-This work was supported by the grants from National Science Foundation of China (Grant Number 92451301; 62302291), the National Key Research and Development Program of China (2024YFA0917603), and Computational Biology Key Program of Shanghai Science and Technology Commission (23JS1400600).
+This work was supported by the grants from National Science Foundation of China (Grant Number 92451301; 62302291), the AI for Science Program by Shanghai Municipal Commission of Economy and Informatization (2025-GZL-RGZN-BTBX-02009), the National Key Research and Development Program of China (2024YFA0917603), and Computational Biology Key Program of Shanghai Science and Technology Commission (23JS1400600).
+Z.W.'s attendance at the conference is supported by his current affiliation, Sapient Intelligence.

+\paragraph{Reproducibility Statement} To promote reproducibility, we release all source code and trained models under an open-source license, which is available at \url{https://github.com/ZW471/PLASMA-Protein-Local-Alignment.git}.
+Details of data sources are provided in Appendix~\ref{sec:app:dataset}.
+Task definitions, evaluation protocols, and hyperparameter settings are described in Sections~\ref{sec:experimentSetup} and Appendices~\ref{sec:app:hyperparameters}.
+Implementation details and instructions for reproducing experiments are included in the project repository to facilitate independent verification.

+\paragraph{Ethics Statement} All experiments are conducted on publicly available protein sequence and structure databases.
+We follow established ethical guidelines in data usage and acknowledge that historical biases present in these resources may be reflected in our results, which is independent of model development.

+\paragraph{The Use of Large Language Models (LLM)} In the preparation of this manuscript, GPT-5 and GPT-4o were utilized as writing assistants.
+The usage was strictly limited to improving grammar, clarity, and overall readability.
+All scientific ideas, experimental results, and conclusions were conceived and formulated exclusively by the authors.
+All text polished or modified by the LLM was subsequently reviewed and edited by the authors to ensure that the original scientific meaning was accurately preserved.